pyprg/dssex/README.md

     |          | * |          | = |                                           |
     | Yim  Yre |   | Vim  Vre |   | (Yim*Vre + Yre*Vim)   (Yre*Vre - Yim*Vim) |
     +-        -+   +-        -+   +-                                         -+

+## Numeric Power Flow Calculation and Result Processing

+Function **pfcnum.calculate_power_flow** solves the non-linear power-flow-problem.
+It is an experimental implementation deploying the schema of separated real and imaginary parts of complex values internally while accepting an egrid.model.Model as input and returning a vector of complex voltages.

+Function **pfcnum.calculate_electric_data** accepts an egrid.model.Model and
+a voltage vector as input and calculates the power and current flow for branches and injections as well as losses for branches.
+The returned object additionally provides a method for calculating the residual node current which can be used to evaluate the quality of the obtained estimation and power flow calculation results.